vertigo1919/learning-journal/northcoders/2_fundamentals/05-OOP-data-structures/README.md

-# Stack & Linear Queue ADTs
+# Stack ADT & Linear Queue ADT

-An object-based implementation of common linear data structures in JavaScript using factory functions and prototypal inheritance.
+An object-based implementation of two common ADTs in JavaScript using factory functions and prototypal inheritance.

 ## Components